de-johannes/FirstDifference/docs/predictions.md

 | **CODATA 2018** | 137.035999084(21) |
 | **Deviation** | 0.000027% |

 *The spectral gap λ=4 emerges from the K₄ Laplacian eigenvalues {0,4,4,4}.
-This is the same λ that determines d=3.*
+The exponent 3 in λ³ equals d (the spatial dimension), making this a discrete analog of the QED phase-space integral ∫d³k.
+This is the same λ that determines d=3 via its multiplicity.*

 ---